ashwinpazhoor21/Currencey_Converter_App/README.md

-# CS50W: Final Project
+# Currency Converter

 Description:

-This is my final project for CS50’s Web Programming with Python and JavaScript.
 This is a Currency Converter website/application.
 This app converts US dollars to popular currencies and displays previous exchange rates, it displays a graph of exchange rate over past year.
 Size and number of data points change with screen width (mobile responsive).
 I also, have a nice css animation on my website when I pulls up the currency exchange graph.
 I used an Api for the exchange rate to be in real time.